javacc/javacc/docs/faq.md

 It's a sensible idea, but JavaCC will not make this approach easy.
 It may be easier to translate to an intermediate code during parsing and then execute the intermediate code.
 A tree makes a convenient intermediate code.
 Consider using JJTree or JTB (see [JJTree and JTB](#jjtree-and-jtb)).

-If you still want to back up the token manager, you can tokenize the entire file to capture the tokens in a list (see [How do I capture and traverse a sequence of tokens?](#question-5.2)) or, better still, a vector.
+If you still want to back up the token manager, you can tokenize the entire file to capture the tokens in a list (see [How do I capture and traverse a sequence of tokens?](#how-do-i-capture-and-traverse-a-sequence-of-tokens)) or, better still, a vector.
 Then write a custom token manager that delivers this captured sequence of tokens, and allows backing up.

 <br>

-## <a name="comparing-javacc"></a>Comparing JavaCC with other tools
+## Comparing JavaCC with other tools

-### <a name="question-8.1"></a>Since LL(1) ⊂ LALR(1), wouldn't a tool based on LALR parsing be better?
+### Since LL(1) ⊂ LALR(1), wouldn't a tool based on LALR parsing be better?

 ---